The MBB consulting journey is challenging and treacherous

 1. Stop The Productivity Bleeding

-First-year consultants often stand in their way by making many simple mistakes.
+First-year consultants often stand in their own way by making many simple mistakes.

-Some best practices can reduce the number of these mistakes.
-Then, they can focus on creating content and building momentum.
+Learning best practices can reduce the number of these mistakes you make.
+Then, you can focus on creating quality content, radically improving your productivity, and building momentum.

 The best articles to start reading: